 Pennsylvania courts have recently handed down several important decisions in the realm of real estate law that provide context for future cases.

 Frank Kosir Jr. is an attorney at Pittsburgh-based law firm Meyer, Unkovic & Scott.
-Frank can be reached at FK@MUSLAW.com.
+He can be reached at FK@MUSLAW.com.